 Deep Democracy Institute Kenya

-DDI Kenya offers a locally rooted and globally informed education in Process-Oriented Psychology (Process Work), Deep Democracy, and Worldwork, grounded in the cultural and social context of Kenya, with the awareness of what happens on a global level.
-At the heart of our work is Kenya’s rich diversity, with an open invitation to intercultural exchange and learning across traditions, identities, and worldviews.
+DDI Kenya offers a locally rooted and globally informed education in Process-Oriented Psychology (Process Work), Deep Democracy, and Worldwork, grounded not only in the cultural and social context of Kenya, but also with the awareness of what happens on a global level.